Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 Identify Certificate Requirements for Server and Clients

 The Cloud Management Gateway uses a certificate-based HTTPS web service to help secure network communication with clients.
 You need a web server authentication certificate for CMG.
-The certificate can be obtained from internal PKI or a Public certificate authority.
+The certificate can be obtained from an internal PKI or a Public certificate authority.
 If you want to go for a public certificate authority, then the CMG service name must use your own domain, and a DNS CNAME will be required.
 We already discussed this in previous steps.

 Internet-based clients connect to the CMG to access on-premises Configuration Manager components.
 There are multiple options for client identity and authentication: